Lawyers at the Courts

 In accordance with the Growth and Activity Law, the Autorité issues an opinion to the French Minister of Justice every five years on the freedom of establishment of lawyers at the Courts.

-Given the unique nature of this profession, the Autorité adopts a different approach and analysis from than for the other professions subject to the freedom of establishment regime; in particular, no proposed geographic map of recommended appointments is prepared.
+Given the unique nature of this profession, the Autorité adopts a different approach and analysis than for the other professions subject to the freedom of establishment regime; in particular, no proposed geographic map of recommended appointments is prepared.

 Furthermore, the opinion issued by the Autorité is published directly in the Official Journal (Journal officiel), which marks the opening of the application process for newly created offices.